kitschpatrol/lognow/readme.md

 #### `logJsonToConsole`

-Set to `true` or `false` to enable or disable pretty console logging.
-This is identical to the serialized JSON that's sent to the log file when `logJsonToFile` is enabled.
-Alternately, set to any Console-like object to log, or a partial `JsonBasicTransportConfig` object to override the default configuration.
+Set to `true` or `false` to enable or disable JSON console logging.
+When enabled, logs are written as JSON strings to the console.

 Defaults to `false`.

+Alternately, set to any Console- or Stream-like log target, or a partial `JsonBasicTransportConfig` object to override the default configuration.

 #### `verbose`